Code-Institute-Submissions/Lindsaykerr1994-MS4-Grizzly-Audio/README.md

 ### Tools <a name="tools"></a>
 * [Stripe](https://stripe.com/en-gb) is a service that handled any online payments service.
+* [Gmail](https://mail.google.com/mail/u/0/) sends an automatically generated email to a customer after a purchase.
 * [GitPod](https://gitpod.io/workspaces/) provided an IDE to create this project.
 * [GitHub](https://github.com/) hosted and managed this project's repositories.
 * [Heroku](https://dashboard.heroku.com/apps) allowed me to host the deployed version of this project.